milvus-io/milvus-sdk-go/docs/list_collections.md

 - `err`: error in the listing process (if any).
 Possible errors are listed below:

-    - `ErrClientNotReady`: error for that the client is not connected.
+    - `ErrClientNotReady`: error that the client is not connected.

-    - Error for API invocation failed.
+    - Error that API invocation failed.

 ## Example